-Specific risk mitigation processes were utilised to manage these risks including:
+Specific risk mitigation processes were utilized to manage these risks including:

-- Action plans to address risks around the quality of supervision for junior doctors overseen by the General Medical Council and Sustainability Board Clinical Oversight Group. - Participation in whole healthcare community groups to respond to emergency demand and expedite patients discharge from hospital. - Daily monitoring, risk scoring and reporting of incidents, concerns, and staff risks in each service area. - Monthly executive review of all risks, assurances and risk mitigation plans. - CEO active participation in Sustainability and Transformation Planning with partners
+- Action plans to address risks around the quality of supervision for junior doctors overseen by the General Medical Council and Sustainability Board Clinical Oversight Group. - Participation in whole healthcare community groups to respond to emergency demand and expedite patient's discharge from the hospital. - Daily monitoring, risk scoring and reporting of incidents, concerns, and staff risks. - Monthly executive review of all risks, assurances and risk mitigation plans. - Active participation by the Chief Executive in Sustainability and Transformation Planning with partners.

 These risks were managed through the Assurance Framework and risk management processes.
-In addition, the Board sought assurance that the Trust's objectives were being achieved and the risks controlled through a variety of assurance processes, including performance reports with high level key performance indicators, audits (internal and external), assessments by regulatory and monitoring agencies (e.g. CQC, Royal Colleges, NHS Trust Development Authority).
+In addition, the Board sought assurance that the Trust's objectives were being achieved and the risks controlled through a variety of assurance processes, including performance reports with high-level key performance indicators, audits (internal and external), assessments by regulatory and monitoring agencies (e.g. CQC, Royal Colleges, NHS Trust Development Authority).

-The Risk Management Strategy defines the Trust's key external stakeholders and who is required to be kept informed of high level risks and where appropriate, consulted in the management of risks faced by the Trust.
+The Risk Management Strategy defines the Trust's key external stakeholders and who is required to be kept informed of high level risks and, where appropriate, consulted in the management of risks faced by the Trust.
 Executive Directors have taken responsibility for assuring that external stakeholders are informed as necessary, particularly in the event of a serious untoward incident.